MHohenberg/pico2-swd-riscv/README.md

 The Debug Module hardware interprets this command and performs the register access autonomously.
 From the debugger's perspective, this is a synchronous operation: write COMMAND, poll ABSTRACTCS.busy until clear, read result from DATA0.

-### II.E The Program Buffer: A Programmable Exception Handler
+### 2.E The Program Buffer: A Programmable Exception Handler

 The Program Buffer (PROGBUF) is a small instruction memory (2-16 entries) within the Debug Module.
 When abstract commands cannot accomplish a task (e.g., accessing debug-only CSRs), the debugger can: